2426-BingXianXie/Calendars/HW4/README.md

 Error Handling: Comprehensive error messages for invalid commands Command Validation: Robust parsing with clear error feedback Help System: Built-in menu system with command examples

+## Design Changes For New Features
+### New Top-Level Model

+- Introduced a new top-level model layer (ICalendarSystem interface and CalendarSystem class) to manage a collection of calendars.
+- The original ICalendar interface was designed for a single calendar.
+We implemented a new management layer to handle the creation, selection, and editing of multiple calendars, with each calendar being an ICalendar instance stored within the CalendarSystem.

+### Decorator Pattern for Calendars (NamedCalendar):

+- Created a NamedCalendar class that implements the ICalendar interface and wraps a VirtualCalendar instance.
+- This allows new state and responsibilities (a unique name and a ZoneId) to be added to a calendar without altering the core event-management logic of the VirtualCalendar class.

+### Refactored Controller and Command Pattern:

+- The CalendarController was modified to depend on the ICalendarSystem interface instead of the ICalendar interface.
+- The controller's scope expanded from managing events in one calendar to managing a whole system of calendars.
+It must now interact with the ICalendarSystem to create and use a calendar before event-related commands can be executed.
+- The CalendarCommand interface's execute method was changed to take in an ICalendarSystem isntead of an ICalendar.
+All concrete command classes were updated to match.
+- This makes the Command Pattern more versatile.
+Commands that manage the system can operate on it directly, while commands that manage events (CreateEvent, EditEvent) can access the currently active calendar from the system.

+### Changed Command Classes:

+- The original Create and Edit classes were broken down into more specific commands.
+- Each command class now has one distinct purpose, which makes the system more modular, easier to maintain, and simpler to extend with new commands in the future.

 ## Known Limitations
 ### Multi-day Event Cleanup